metaleap/gerbil-lsp/lsp/notes.md

 Of note, the list-of-issues for a file may be empty upon its re-analysis when previously it wasn't — or vice versa — either way, any re-analysis should invoke the callback with the now-current list-of-issues, empty or not.

 **The challenge:** a change in any one source file may well affect its direct or indirect (!) importers and those, too, should also be re-analyzed and have their list-of-issues re-announced over the callback arg (one such call per file).

+## _`signatures`_

+Args:
+- the current source file path
+- the current _position_ (see note at intro of part 2. above)

+Results:
+- a list of zero-or-more signature-info structs containing:
+  - **signature**: the syntactical form clarifying the signature, ie. `(name arg arg)` or `(name arg . rest)` etc.
+  - **description**: the same as first described above in `defs-in-file`

+Call forms might not only be on resolved lambda-valued defs but also macros and native/primitive/special forms.
+Might be neat to have 'em all!
+But func calls of course the most important.

+**Should (imho) return empty list whenever** the form _at current position_ is not a call, even if ancestor forms are — because in Lisp/Scheme they all are.
+So that pressing eg. space-key deep inside some vector / list / pair literals hierarchy does not continually re-popup some signature tooltip of a way-outer call form.

 # 3. Bonus language intel (icing on the cake)